peterhinch/micropython-async/FASTPOLL.md

 ## 2.3 The conventional approach

-The official uasyncio module offers only one solution which is is to redesign ``foo()`` to reduce the delay between yields to the scheduler.
+The official uasyncio package offers only one solution which is is to redesign ``foo()`` to reduce the delay between yields to the scheduler.
 This can be difficult or impossible.
 Further it is inefficient to reduce the delay much below 2ms as the scheduler takes 230us to schedule a task.